WPManageNinja/ninja-job-board/readme.txt

 8. Current Active Jobs Shortcode [wp_job_list]

 == Changelog ==

+= 1.3.0 - January 21, 2022 =
+- Added feature to show other job applications by same applicant
+- Added a new feature to send bulk emails to the applicants.
+- Fixed text-domain issues
+- Fixed email sending issues
+- Few other performance improvements

 = 1.2.2 - July 23, 2019 =
 - Added Bulk email feature where you can send emails to applicants